Sylacauga, Alabama: Education

 The Sylacauga City Schools school system is governed by a five-member board of education, whose members are appointed by the City Council of Sylacauga for staggered five-year terms.
 This group formulates the policies that govern the system.
 The day-to-day operation of the school system is entrusted to the Superintendent of Schools, who is appointed by the Board of Education.
 The school system also must comply with regulations of the State Board of Education, a body of eight elected officials, which oversees state educational policies.
 Sylacauga City Schools has been accredited by the Southern Association of Colleges and Schools (SACS) for many years.

-The first school to be accredited was SHS in 1947, with NLMS (as East Highland) in 1954, and IV and PC accredited in 1973.
-The combined instructional administration in SCS has 146 years as administrators, with 360 total years' experience in education and 274 years' of experience in SCS.
-The total enrollment is 2,364 students, with almost half of those students transported to and from school by buses using 15 different routes.
-Sylacauga City Schools employs 317 people and contracts with additional personnel as needed.
+The first school to be accredited was Sylacauga High School (SHS) in 1947, with Nichols-Lawson Middle School (as East Highland) in 1954, and Indian Valley and Pinecrest Elementary accredited in 1973.
+The combined instructional administration in SCS has 146 years as administrators, with 360 total years' experience in education and 274 years of experience in SCS.
+As of 2022, the total enrollment is 2,024 students, with almost half of those students transported to and from school by buses using 15 different routes.
+Sylacauga City Schools employs 273 people and contracts with additional personnel as needed.

 Today four schools that make up the City of Sylacauga school system.
 Indian Valley Elementary is a fully independent facility that educates K-2.
 Pinecrest Elementary is a fully independent facility that educates grades 3–5.
 Nichols-Lawson Middle is a fully independent facility that educates grades 6–8.
 Sylacauga High is a fully independent, state-of-the-art facility that educates grades 9-12.